 There has never been a player so dominant and physically overwhelming as Fajardo.
 His impact on the game is unprecedented.
 Others may have won more games, trophies or titles, but on a possession by possession basis, Fajardo is without peer.

 Not that Fajardo doesn't have the hardware.
-Beyond the unprecedented five straight MVPs, Fajardo is already a six-time champion, a two-time Finals MVP, a seven-time Best Player of the Conference awardee, and the list goes on.
+Beyond the unprecedented six straight MVPs, Fajardo is already an eight-time champion, a three-time Finals MVP, an eight-time Best Player of the Conference awardee, and the list goes on.
 Just google it.
 We're going to run out of space.

 If you see someone's resume and he boasts of these kinds of accolades, you'd be impressed because of the accomplishments achieved in such a stellar career.
 But that's not the case for June Mar.
-What makes him the best of all time is that all those accomplishments have come with the ongoing season only his seventh in the PBA.
-Aside from the injury that kept him out of the Governors' Cup, and the freak injury during his rookie year that no one should ever Google, Fajardo has been more durable than anyone who has had to play the number of minutes he has, and shoulder the load he's had to bear.
+What makes him the best of all time is that all those accomplishments have come in eight seasons so far in the PBA.
+Aside from his recent shin injury and the freak injury during his rookie year that no one should ever Google, Fajardo has been more durable than anyone who has had to play the number of minutes he has, and shoulder the load he's had to bear.

 The great Ramon Fernandez has been the unofficial GOAT for the longest time in the PBA.
 A total 19 titles, a near triple-double season average in 1984, and being the PBA's all time leader in scoring, rebounding and blocks will get you that title.

 There's no doubting Fernandez's greatness, in a career that saw him as one of the pioneers of the PBA when it opened shop in 1975 and still an All-Star in 1994.
 His sustained excellence is unmatched, and will stand the test of time.

 Those are all milestones and numbers that have prevented us for so long to find someone that could match or even exceed Fernandez's achievements.